 My parents needed my permission, blessing and support to hold on to some kind of structure, routine and normality.
 I knew that and my heart went out to them.
 Yes, life does go on.

 And then there is the issue of social etiquette – conforming with social expectations.
 Depending on where you live this can be strongly felt, or not.
-And I think that also played a part in the uncertainty and needing my blessing … “Karin said it would be ok… life goes on …” I do not blame or feel offended.
-I understand.
+And I think that also played a part in the uncertainty and needing my blessing … “Karin said it would be ok… life goes on …” I did not blame or feel offended.
+I understood.

 I did not want Christmas to be another thing to be affected and destroyed by my change in fortune.